One dimensional energy cascades in a fractional quasilinear NLS

+is strictly positive on large frequencies up to a small remainder.
+This is possible provided the function $\tJ_1 + \fv(x)$ does not have sign, a condition that we force by tuning the initial datum.
+This condition carries significant meaning: it ensures that the operator $\Opbw{{(\tJ_1+\fv(x ))} \xi }$ has non-trivial {\em absolutely continuous spectrum.} This feature is the key factor driving energy transport to high frequencies: it induces a dispersive effect in the energy space that is directly analogous, in frequency variables, to the classical mechanism of spatial mass transport to infinity in Schr\"odinger equations on Euclidean spaces.

+A further benefit of our method is that it allows us to prove that $\zeta(t)$ grows at an exponentially fast rate.
+This is due to the quasilinear nature of equation \eqref{eq:main}: for semilinear NLS, polynomial upper bounds in time are known (see e.g. \cite{bou96, Staffilani, Sohinger, PTV}), which become subpolynomial in time for linear time-dependent Schr\"odinger equations (see e.g. \cite{bourgain99, Delort10, MaRo, BGMR2, BLM, BL}).

-{\bf Related literature:} Whereas for linear time dependent equations several results are known \cite{bou99,del, Mas19, BGMR1,LZZ, LLZ, LLZ2, BGMRV, FaouRaph, HausMaspero}, for nonlinear systems the results are scarce and limited to essentially two models: the semilinear Schr\"odinger equation (NLS) and the Szeg\H{o} equation.
+{\bf Related literature:} Whereas for linear time dependent equations several results are known \cite{bou99,del, Mas19, BGMR1,LZZ, LLZ, LLZ2, BGMRV, FaouRaph, HausMaspero, Mas21, Mas22}, for nonlinear systems, as we already mentioned, the results are scarce and limited to essentially two models: the semilinear Schr\"odinger equation (NLS) and certain integrable equations.
 Regarding the first, after the seminal works by Kuksin \cite{Kuk96,Kuk97}, the breakthrough result by Colliander-Keel-Staffilani-Takaoka-Tao \cite{CKSTT} for the NLS on $\T^d$, $d \geq 2$, identified the first mechanism of growth, based on the toy-model construction.
 Such mechanism was further exploited by Guardia-Kaloshin \cite{guardia_kaloshin}, Haus-Procesi \cite{haus_procesi15}, Guardia-Haus-Procesi \cite{guardia_haus_procesi16}, Guardia-Giuliani \cite{GG} and Giuliani \cite{Giu}.
 All these results construct solutions starting with norm arbitrally small and becoming arbitrarily large at a later time.
-We also mention Hani \cite{hani14} and Guardia-Haus-Hani-Maspero-Procesi \cite{GHMMZ} that construct solutions undergoing Sobolev norm inflation and starting arbitrary close to periodic or quasi-periodic orbits.\\ Solutions with unbounded paths have been constructed by Hani-Pausader-Tzvetkov-Visciglia \cite{hani15} for the NLS on $\R \times \T^2$, combining dispersive effects and the resonant toy-model construction.
+We also mention Hani \cite{hani14} and Guardia-Haus-Hani-Maspero-Procesi \cite{GHMMZ} that construct solutions undergoing Sobolev norm inflation and starting arbitrary close to periodic or quasi-periodic orbits.
+Solutions with unbounded paths have been constructed by Hani-Pausader-Tzvetkov-Visciglia \cite{hani15} for the NLS on $\R \times \T^2$, combining dispersive effects and the resonant toy-model construction.